immcantation/alakazam/docs/topics/groupGenes.md

 :   data.frame containing sequence data.

 v_call
 :   name of the column containing the heavy chain V-segment allele calls.

 j_call
 :   name of the column containing the heavy chain J-segment allele calls.

 junc_len
-:   name of the column containing the heavy chain junction length.
+:   name of column containing the junction length.
 Optional.

 cell_id
 :   name of the column containing cell IDs.
 Only applicable and required for single-cell mode.

 locus
 :   name of the column containing locus information.
 Only applicable and required for single-cell mode.

 only_igh
 :   use only heavy chain (`IGH`) sequences for grouping,